 A Local Government or committee must not make a resolution (other than procedural) in a closed session meeting.
-If a closed session includes attendance by teleconference, the Councillor/s attending by teleconference must maintain confidentiality by ensuring no other person can hear their conversation.
+If a closed session includes attendance by Teleconference, the Councillor/s attending by Teleconference must maintain confidentiality by ensuring no other person can hear their conversation.

-- a) To take an issue into a closed session, the Local Government must first pass a resolution to do so. - b) In the interests of accountability and transparency, the Local Government must specify the nature of the matter to be discussed and the reasoning of the Councillors for going into closed session. - c) If the matter is known in advance, the agenda should clearly identify that the matter will be considered in closed session and name the topic to be discussed and a brief explanation of why it is deemed necessary to take the issue into closed session. - d) The minutes of a Local Government must detail the matter discussed and reasoning for discussing the matter in closed session.
-The Local Government must also ensure that it complies with the statutory obligations associated with recording of passed resolutions. - e) Where a motion "that the meeting be closed to the public" is carried: - (i) the public will leave and not re-enter the meeting room until a procedural motion "that the meeting be opened to the public" is carried; - (ii) no motion (other than a procedural motion) can be moved or seconded and voted upon while the meeting is closed to the public; and - (iii) all debate in the course of the closed meeting will be considered to be confidential.
+- a) To take an issue into a closed session, the Local Government must first pass a resolution to do so.
+The resolution must state the matter to be discussed, an overview of what is to be discussed and why the meeting should be closed while the matter is considered. - b) If the matter is known in advance, the agenda should clearly identify that the matter will be considered in closed session, and an explanation of why it is deemed necessary to take the issue into closed session must be stated. - c) The minutes of a Local Government must detail the matter discussed and reasoning for discussing the matter in closed session.
+The Local Government must also ensure that it complies with the statutory obligations associated with recording of passed resolutions. - d) Where a motion "that the meeting be closed to the public" is carried: - i. the public will leave and not re-enter the meeting room until a procedural motion "that the meeting be opened to the public" is carried; - ii. no motion (other than a procedural motion) can be moved or seconded and voted upon while the meeting is closed to the public; and - iii. all debate in the course of the closed meeting will be considered to be confidential.